 What is a tuxedo

-Before I layout a guide to buying or renting a tux, I think it’s important to define exactly what is a tux.
+Before I layout a guide to buying or renting a tux, I think it’s important to define exactly what a tux is.
 According to Esquire.com, a tux is “similar to a suit, but with a couple important differences: satin or grosgrain lapels (shawl or peak) and trouser stripes that contrast with the base fabric, and killer buttons (usually satin like the lapel).
 Tuxes are typically black, but they don’t have to be.”
 More formal than a suit, a tux should be considered when your wedding is is a formal affair.
 You should definitely take into conderation the type of dress your bride will be wearing.
 If you are having a wedding in a classic venue or a ballroom and your bride is wearing a timeless formal wedding gown, like a princess gown, a tux is essential.

 According to Blacktie.com, “If you’re a groom and your bride is wearing a princess gown in your wedding, you may look too casual standing next to her in a suit.
 Go for a tux.”